Sriya Reddy

-Sriya Reddy (born 28 November 1983) is an Indian actress who mainly appears in Tamil language films and was also an anchor and VJ.
-Born to former Indian test cricketer Bharath Reddy, Sriya worked as successful VJ at SS Music before pursuing an acting career as well.
-Following her debut in Samurai (2002), she appeared in nearly a dozen Tamil, Telugu and Malayalam films, with Black (2004), Thimiru (2006) and Kanchivaram (2008) probably being her best known projects.
+Sriya Reddy (born 3 April 1978) is an Indian actress, television presenter and video jockey who primarily works in Tamil and Telugu cinema.
+Born to former Indian test cricketer Bharath Reddy, Sriya worked as a successful video jockey at SS Music before pursuing an acting career in Tamil, Telugu and Malayalam films.

+Following her debut in Samurai (2002), she appeared in nearly a dozen Tamil, Telugu and Malayalam films, with Black (2004), Thimiru (2006) and Kanchivaram (2008) and Salaar: Part 1 – Ceasefire (2023) being her best known productions.

 Early life

-Sriya was born to Bharath Reddy, an Indian cricketer.
+Sriya was born into a Telugu family to Bharath Reddy, an Indian cricketer.
 She did her schooling at Good Shepherd School and went on to study at Ethiraj College Chennai.
 When she was a child, cricketers Ravi Shastri and Sandeep Patil visited their home and complimented her good voice.
 During school, she received modelling offers, but had to decline them, since her father wanted her to finish her education first.
 When she was offered an audition for the leading music channel Southern Spice Music, she was able to convince her father that she would both study and be a VJ.